Ex-hedge fund CEO enters topsy-turvy Senate GOP primary race | Times Leader

 Click here to subscribe today or Login.

-McCormick, 56, has the and veterans of former President Donald Trump’s administration advising his campaign in a bellwether-state contest that is expected to help determine control of the U.S. Senate.
+McCormick, 56, has the support of various state party stalwarts and veterans of former President Donald Trump’s administration advising his campaign in a bellwether-state contest that is expected to help determine control of the U.S. Senate.

 He boasts a resume that checks practically every box a politician might want to brag about: He grew up on a farm, graduated from West Point, fought in the Gulf War, got a doctorate from Princeton University, served in senior positions in former President George W. Bush’s administration and reached the pinnacle of business success as a Wall Street CEO.